socketstream/socketstream/README.md

 * **NEW** Works great with [Ember.js](http://emberjs.com) for 'reactive templates' which automatically update when data changes
 * Bundled with jQuery - though not dependent on it.
 Will work great with Zepto and other libraries
 * Easily add additional client libraries such as [Underscore.js](http://documentcloud.github.com/underscore/)
-* Highly Experimental: Designate client-side code files as modules and require() them as you would server-side code

 #### Optional Modules (officially maintained and supported)